What exactly can be recorded with the Topsoil Mapper?

 What does the TSM cost?

+We attempt to provide our customers with a tailored offer and are therefore looking forward to hearing from you at email@example.com.
 We will provide you with the list price upon request.
-However, we attempt to provide our customers with a tailored offer and are therefore looking forward to hearing from you at firstname.lastname@example.org.